A privacy-preserving distributed computational approach for distributed locational marginal prices: Introduction

 \section{Introduction}

-The modern distribution network is undergoing an unprecedent reformation, thanks to the increased deployment of \acndefp{DER} in the form of distributed generators, distributed storage, microgrids, aggregators managing fleets of electric vehicles or groups of prosumers (e.g. owners of photovoltaic panels) \cite{NAPS16}.
-While the potential benefits of \acp{DER} are globally accepted, ill-managed operations of them could lead to significant failures of the desired outcome.
+The modern distribution network is undergoing an unprecedent reformation, thanks to the increased deployment of \acndefp{DER} in the form of distributed generators, distributed storage, microgrids, aggregators managing fleets of electric vehicles or groups of prosumers \cite{NAPS16}.
+While the potential benefits of \acp{DER} are globally accepted, reaching those benefits requires smart management methods.
 Specifically, wrong control strategies could lead to drastic voltage fluctuations and supply-demand imbalances.
-With this in mind, a replication of the transmission-level \acdef{LMP} is much desired.
-The locational marginal price is the marginal cost of supplying an additional unit of demand at a bus.
+With this in mind, a replication of the transmission-level \acdef{LMP} (defined as the marginal cost induced by an additional unit of demand at a particular bus) is much desired.
 The price signals differ spatially and temporally, and are used to incentivize \acp{DER} to balance supply-demand, support voltage, and minimize system losses.
 The necessary extension to \emph{Distribution} \acp{LMP}\textemdash abbreviated as \acsp{DLMP}\textemdash has been developed in \cite{SotVig06,Hey12}.
 A key question in the \ac{DLMP} approach is their effective computation.
 According to \cite{Con12,SinGos10}, the procedure of using \acp{DLMP} is as follows: the \acdef{DSO} obtains the flexible demand and supply data, such as active and reactive power generation at the buses, from the \acdefp{LA}.
 Having complete information about the distribution network and the predicted spot prices at the relevant distribution buses, the \acp{DLMP} are calculated by solving a network optimization problem.
-Specifically, \acp{DLMP} are obtained as dual variables, measuring the sensitivity of the network flow constraints describing the physics of the problem.
-The thus obtained set of \acp{DLMP}\textemdash or, equivalently, the corresponding \emph{dynamic tariffs} (\ac{DLMP} minus spot price)\textemdash are announced to the aggregators.
-Taking these announcements into account, aggregators make their own optimal plans independently, with both the predicted spot prices and the \acp{DLMP}.
-At last, the aggregators submit their energy plans/bids to the spot market.
+Specifically, \acp{DLMP} are obtained as dual variables, measuring the sensitivity of the network flow constraints describing the physics of the problem, and are then announced to aggregators.
+Considering the received \acp{DLMP} and predicted spot prices, each aggregator make its optimal plans and submits its energy schedules to the spot market.
 Our distributed coordination mechanism follows this approach line-by-line.
-More precisely, in this paper we present a \emph{fully distributed} and \emph{privacy-preserving} algorithm, in which \acp{DSO} interact with aggregators in computing \acp{DLMP} based on the exchange of price signals only.
-This is a huge departure from classical centralized optimization paradigms, which would require that the \ac{DSO} has precise information about the local constraints at the buses managed by the load aggregators.
-In modeling the power flow constraints, we use a \ac{SOCP} relaxation of the \ac{ACOPF} model, as originally derived in \cite{farivar13} and \cite{peng18}.
-The conservation law implied by these constraints takes into consideration active and reactive power generation and consumption at the buses.
-Hence, they act as \emph{joint coupling constraints}, involving variables under control of the DSO and the load aggregators.
-Distributing these coupling constraints over the set of actors (i.e. \acp{DSO} and \acp{LA}), is a key aspect of our approach.
-Exploiting the given problem structure, we construct a distributed computational mechanism which only requires knowledge of the local data.
-The key computational mechanism at work in our decentralized algorithm are proximal gradient updates which are performed in parallel.
-However, our coordination mechanism does not require each LA to update the consumption and production plans at each round; instead, we develop a \emph{coordinate descent} method which involves only updates of the DSO (to compute a fresh set of \acp{DLMP}) and a randomly chosen set of \acp{LA}.
-This makes the algorithm scalable to the size of the network, robust, and per-round computations are simple.
-To the best of our knowledge, this is the first decentralized privacy-preserving computational approach for finding \acp{DLMP} on power markets.\\
+We develop a new distributed block-coordinate descent algorithm, designed to effectively compute \acp{DLMP} in a decentralized and privacy-preserving way.
+Our computational architecture involves direct communication between the \acp{LA} and the feeding bus, who acts as a central computational unit which updates the \acp{DLMP}.
+However, the data communicated to the center are not containing any information on the local cost function or power profiles managed by the \ac{LA}.
+In that sense, our notion of privacy should not be confused with the influential concept of \emph{differential privacy} in computer science.
+Our main theoretical result (\Cref{theorem:convergence}) states the convergence of a general \textit{primal-dual block-coordinate descent algorithm}, that extends recent block-coordinate primal-dual splitting methods for solving linearly constrained composite convex optimization as presented in \cite{malitsky17,luke18,malitsky2019primaldual}.